- Ole Miss School of Business

 First, investigate the idea a little bit on your own.
 This will help you ask the right questions.
 Use this list.
-Then, contact the Department of Technology Management.
+Then, contact the Office of Technology Commercialization.
 They will be happy to speak with you, no charge.
 Remember, it is more important to get a product developed than it is to get a patent written, so build first.
 Work the legal stuff out when you have something.

 Are you a University of Mississippi Employee?

 If you are a faculty or staff member of the university and would like additional information about UM policies and procedures, please contact the Department of Technology Management.